meiyy/meiyy.github.io/README.md

 ## Notice

-I am merging my blog to ihdijk.cf ,this site will probably not be updated any more.
+I am merging my blog to www.ihdijk.cf ,this site will probably not be updated any more.